VenkatachalapathyS/VenkatHTC/README.md

 If the project gets the success built we can be able to do that We need to change the webhook setting until the changes is process in the built HI guys
+The build is changed please check it and let me know the principles